greg7mdp/sparsepp/README.md

     bool unserialize(Serializer serializer, INPUT *stream);
 ```

-The following example demontrates how a simple sparse_hash_map can be written to a file, and then read back.
+The following example demonstrates how a simple sparse_hash_map can be written to a file, and then read back.
 The serializer we use read and writes to a file using the stdio APIs, but it would be equally simple to write a serialized using the stream APIS:

 ```c++
 #include <cstdio>